-- + Global Setting: Date/Time; Language; Units of Measure - + Parameters: Regeneration Control; Communication; Energy Report
+- + Global Setting: Date/Time; Language; Units of Measure - + Parameters: Regeneration Control; Communication; Energy Report (XFi: ecoIntelligent Only)

 Global Settings

 It is important to set the correct Date and Time for the dryer.
 Dryer alarms are tied to the systems time stamp so, it is important to have this accurate.